Moon-Mind/Videos-to-Docx-converter/README.md

 ## Videos to Docx converter
- - spilts Video in frame compares the frames to a degree it dont saves it.
+ - spilts Video in frame compares the frames if there equal there got ignored
  - audio convertet with whisper to text
  - adds both chronological in the Docx File